CDCE Terms of Participation

 Use of the resources and services provided by the University of West Florida’s (UWF) Office of Career Development & Community Engagement (CDCE) is a benefit to the student experience and requires you to conduct yourself ethically and professionally at all times.
-Our commitment is to provide equitable and reasonable career development services to current UWF students and alumni.
+Our commitment is to provide inclusive career development services to current UWF students and alumni.

 To ensure that all students, faculty, staff, and employers are treated with dignity and respect, students and alumni using services offered by CDCE are expected to uphold appropriate standards of behavior and to respect the rights and privileges of others.

 Whether face to face or virtual, all individuals using the resources and services of CDCE agree to the following responsibilities:

 Be professional and respectful in all correspondence and interactions with CDCE staff, other students, faculty, and potential employers, whether face to face or virtual.